 Does pet insurance cover bladder stones in Russian Blue cats?

-Are Russian Blue cats expensive to insure?
+Are Russian Blue cats expensive to insure in Australia?

 What is typically not covered by pet insurance for Russian Blue cats?

-Common exclusions include pre-existing conditions (anything diagnosed or showing symptoms before the policy started), elective procedures (desexing, cosmetic surgery), routine and preventive care (vaccinations, flea/worm treatment, annual check-ups), behavioural treatments, breeding-related costs, and food or supplements.
+Common exclusions across Australian providers include pre-existing conditions (anything diagnosed or showing symptoms before the policy started), elective procedures (desexing, cosmetic surgery), routine and preventive care (vaccinations, flea and worm treatment, annual check-ups), behavioural treatments, breeding-related costs, and food or supplements.
 Some plans also exclude dental disease unless on a higher tier.
-Always read the policy wording carefully.
+Always read the Product Disclosure Statement (PDS) carefully.

 Disclaimer: The information on this page is for general informational purposes only and does not constitute financial or veterinary advice.
 While we strive for accuracy, insurance products, pricing, and terms change regularly.
 Health condition information is general in nature and may not apply to your specific cat.
 Always verify details directly with the provider before purchasing, and consult your veterinarian for health-related concerns.
-For more information, visit the Financial Markets Authority (FMA).
+For more information, visit ASIC's MoneySmart website.
+Disputes with insurers can be raised with the Australian Financial Complaints Authority (AFCA).

 Compare Russian Blue Cat Insurance Estimates